 - Cash or check only at this time.
 (We will be taking credit cards soon).

 - Any of the above conditions are subject to change if the program becomes too costly, or if conditions change in the overall recycling environment, or if our staff becomes overwhelmed with the processing.

 Visit www.washtwp-franklin.org for more information.

 Earth911 provides a source to find a location near you that accepts and recycles more than 350 products and materials.
 Electronics, batteries, automotive, and paints are just a few of the items in their recycling database.
-Type what you’re searching to recycle in the “Find a Recycling Center” box then enter your ZIP code.
+Select Where to Recycle at the top of the page, enter what you would like to recycle, and then enter your ZIP code.
 The search will generate a list of recyclers in your area.
 Click on the icon below to get started.